antononcube/RakuForPrediction-blog/Articles/Chatbook-new-magic-cells-2024-05.md

 **Remark:** Recent improvement is Mermaid-JS cells to have argument for output format and background.
 Since two months aga (beginning of March, 2024) by default the output format is SVG.
 In that way diagrams are obtained 2-3 times faster.
-Before March 9, 2023, PNG was the default format (and the only one available.)
+Before March 9, 2023, "PNG" was the default format (and the only one available.)

 The structure of the rest of the notebook: